mitranim/wordplay/readme.md

 pignoble (perhaps refined, but only by swine standards) © M

-existence of "sorting" almost implies existence of "sanding" (but not really) © M

-existence of "insert" implies existence of "outsert" (aka "delete") © M

 chausvinism (male pig arrogance) © M

 desserter (gives up on proper food in favor of sweet surrender) © M